andikasagala/Pluto-Internet-Privacy/README.md

 <h3>Purposes:</h3><br>
-- To keep your privacy while connected to the internet with strong ecryption<br>
+- To keep your privacy while connected to the internet with strong encryption<br>
 - To keep you safe from cyber war<br>
 - Scientific <br>
 <br><br><br>